C-Roads France is a C-ITS pilot deployment project with the objective to develop and experiment innovative road C-ITS solutions.

 The pilot activity will provide enhanced and extended test fields including strategic sections of the TEN-T Core Network, key bottlenecks and black spots and interfaces with urban nodes, to reach a critical mass.
 This process will be performed in relation with two car manufacturers in order to ensure that the deployed infrastructure will as well answer the needs for future roll-out.

-Not waiting for that roll-out, C-Roads has a pragmatic and user-centric approach: to increase penetration rates, it will develop C-ITS smartphone applications supporting early I2V services roll up and further scale up.
+Not waiting for that roll-out, C-Roads has a pragmatic and user-centric approach: to increase penetration rates, has developed a C-ITS smartphone application supporting early I2V services roll up and further scale up.

-The services will be supported by a hybrid technology enabling a seamless switch between ITS G5 and cellular, for not safety-critical applications (plus classical WIFI or Bluetooth for smartphone applications).
+The services are supported by a hybrid technology enabling a seamless switch between ITS G5 and cellular, for not safety-critical applications.

 C-Roads France is willing to push for the early adoption of flexible, interoperable and scalable C-ITS solutions thus anticipating the commercialisation of equipped vehicles.
 Its involvement within the C-Roads platform is meant to foster harmonisation of C-ITS at European level namely on strategic topics such as security.

 C-Roads France includes four pilot sites: North-East, Center-East, West and South-West.

 C-Roads France is coordinated by the French Ministry of Transport.
 The project involves 13 beneficiaries covering the whole C-ITS value chain, thus supporting cross-cutting collaborations